gasserma/dwr/templates/faq.md

 I'm still fixing bugs and writing tests.
 You shouldn't use this as your only source for retirement planning now.
 That said, some things are highly tested and working well.
-Feel free to trust that the constant amount and constant percentage strategies are giving you the correct result.

 ## Stocks and Bonds can mean many different things.
 What do they mean on this site?
 Currently, stocks means SP 500 data.